-Johns Hopkins hosted lab led by Sara Hörst to simulate planetary environments with the goal of expanding our understanding of the atmospheric properties of solar system planets and moons (like Titan and Europa), early earth, and exoplanets.
+The Planetary Atmospheres Lab is a Johns Hopkins-hosted lab led by Sara Hörst to simulate planetary environments with the goal of expanding our understanding of the atmospheric properties of solar system planets and moons (like Titan and Europa), early earth, and exoplanets.

 Institute for Planets and Life

 The Institute for Planets and Life is a highly interdisciplinary team of scientists that also include members of Johns Hopkins University and the Applied Physics Laboratory that combine their expertise to address fundamental questions about the origins, evolution, and prevalence of life in the universe.